Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Introduction

-where $ \psi_{n}^{\text{PC}} $ is the `Post-Circular' phase~\cite{NicoBertiArunWill}, while $\psi_{n}^{\text{KL}}$ encodes the KL corrections to the Fourier phase.
-We find that by ``turning off" the KL effect, the $ \psi_{n}^{\text{KL}}$ term vanishes and the `Post-Circular' result is recovered exactly.
+where $ \psi_{n}^{\text{PC}} $ is the ``postcircular" phase~\cite{NicoBertiArunWill}, while $\psi_{n}^{\text{KL}}$ encodes the KL corrections to the Fourier phase.
+We find that by ``turning off" the KL effect, the $ \psi_{n}^{\text{KL}}$ term vanishes and the ``postcircular" result is recovered exactly.
 In addition to the chirp mass $\mathcal{M}$, we find that the GW phase depends on 3 parameters denoted by $\overline{e}_0, \delta e_0,$ and $k_0$, that are induced by the KL effect.
 Mathematically, these parameters are combinations of the initial values of the eccentricity, inclination angle, and pericenter angle $\{ e_0, \iota_0, \omega_0 \}$.
 Physically, $\overline{e}_0$ represents the initial average value of the eccentricity oscillations, $ \delta e_0 $ represents the initial difference between the average value and the minimum value of the eccentricity oscillations, and $k_0$ controls the `shape' as well as the time period associated with the eccentricity oscillations.
 We validate our analytic GW phase by comparing it to its numerical counterpart, which is obtained by evaluating the SPA result using the numerical solution to the orbital evolution.
-This calculation of the GW phase constitutes our second main result, and once more it is the first time it appears in the literature.
+We also validate our ``PCKL" phase by comparing it to the PC phase, to determine in which region of parameter space the PCKL model would be most relevant.
+These calculations of the GW phase constitute our second main result, and once more it is the first time it appears in the literature.

 Our analysis shows that the amplitude of the $n$th harmonic of the GW polarization in the Fourier domain, up to normalization, takes the form

 where the coefficients $C_{+,\times}^{(n)}$ and $S_{+, \times}^{(n)}$ are functions of the eccentricity $e$, inclination angle $\iota$, and polarization angle $\beta$ and are identical to the ones computed in~\cite{NicoBertiArunWill,blake_2018,moreno-garrido} (see Sec~\ref{subsec:Fourier_analysis_GW}).
 Since the eccentricity and inclination angle undergo oscillations due to the KL mechanism, the latter leave a direct imprint on the frequency-evolution of the amplitudes of the gravitational waveform, through the coefficients $C_{+,\times}^{(n)}, S_{+, \times}^{(n)}$.
 This explicit KL imprint on the amplitude of the Fourier-domain GW model is our third result, and once more we validate it against a numerical evaluation of the SPA amplitude.
 Further, the GW amplitude depends on $m_3$ and $R$, in addition to $ \{ \overline{e}_0, \delta e_0, k_0 \}$ and hence it offers complementary information to the GW phase.
 Therefore, a prediction of our model is that the family of waveform parameters is to be extended by $ \{ m_3, R, \overline{e}_0, \delta e_0, k_0 \}$ to capture the KL effect to leading order in perturbation theory.